A forensic analysis of Eden Hazard kicking the Swansea City ball boy

 Here’s another one for you, have you ever seen a £32million footballer get sent off for kicking out at a teenage ball boy?

-Back in January 2013, Eden Hazard wasn’t yet the Chelsea superstar we know him as today.
+Back in January 2013, Eden Hazard wasn’t yet the superstar we know him as today.

-The Belgian had left Lille the previous summer after the club failed to retain their Ligue 1 title, with his 20 goals bettered only by Paris Saint-Germain’s Nenê and Montpelier’s title-winning frontman Olivier Giroud.
+The Belgian had left Lille the previous summer after they failed to retain their Ligue 1 title, with his 20 goals bettered only by Paris Saint-Germain’s Nene and Montpelier’s title-winning frontman Olivier Giroud.

 Hazard had scored a fairly modest eight goals by this point, and none in Europe, though he had netted in a bizarre 5-4 victory over Manchester United and a more comfortable 5-1 win at Leeds to send the Blues into the final four of the League Cup.

 Their opponents at the semi-final stage were Swansea, who had been benefiting from the goals of bargain signing Michu, a man so cheap his name became shorthand for measurements of £2million.